 Some projects fail.
 Many others exceed the budget, take too long, or deliver less functionality than the plans called for.

-A consulting firm's number one job is to work with the customer to define and assess the specific risks for each customer project.
+Beacon's number one job is to work with each customer to define and assess the specific risks for each customer project.
 Risks can and should be identified in the early days of a project.
 Project plans to mitigate risk, and anticipate other issues can hardly start too soon..

 Many of our customers have sophisticated risk assessment and risk management processes and expertise.
 An ERP project has areas of risk and challenges unique to IT projects in general and additional risks specifically related to the complexities of ERP systems.
 The next step after organizing and developing a charter is to assess the possible risks,